wgmo/graphtik/README.md

     {'a_minus_ab': -8}

 <img src="docs/source/images/executed_3ops.svg" width=120
- alt="simple graphkit computation">
+ alt="simple graphtik computation">

-As you can see, any function can be used as an operation in GraphKit, even ones imported from system modules!
+As you can see, any function can be used as an operation in Graphtik, even ones imported from system modules!

 ## Plotting